ScenicFramework/scenic_new/README.md

 ```
 mix scenic.new simple
+# Alternatively if you want a fully featured example application you can run:
 mix scenic.new.example demo
 ```

 ## Erlang/Elixir versions

-Please note, it currently needs OTP 21 and Elixir 1.7.
-If you have trouble compiling, please check that you are running those versions first.
+Please note, Scenic currently needs OTP 23 and Elixir 1.11 or greater.
+If you have trouble compiling, please check that you are running those versions or greater first.

 ## Install Prerequisites